thestickybullgod/HashVektor/LEGAL.md

 ---

 ## 2. Status of MIT-Licensed Code
-Any version of HashVektor, formerly CrunchHash, that was released under the MIT License remains available under those terms.
+Any version of HashVektor, formerly known as CrunchHash, that was released under the MIT License remains available under those terms.
 MIT rights apply **only** to the exact code that was published under MIT.